-- 79. States Parties can request technical co-operation for work foreseen in safeguarding projects for properties included in the World Heritage List.
-This assistance can take the forms outlined in paragraph 22 of the Convention for World Heritage properties. - 80.
-The following information should be provided in requests for technical co-operation: - (i) details of property - date of inscription in the World Heritage List, - description of property and of dangers to property, - legal status of property; - (ii) details of request - scientific and technical information on the work to be undertaken, - detailed description of equipment requested (notably make, type, voltage, etc.) and of required personnel (specialists and workmen), etc., - if appropriate, details on the "training" component of the project, - schedule indicating when the project activities will take place; - (iii) Cost of proposed activities - paid nationally, - requested under the Convention, - other multilateral or bilateral contributions received or expected, indicating how each contribution will be used; - (iv) national body responsible for the project and details of project administration. - 81.
+81. States Parties can request technical co-operation for work foreseen in safeguarding projects for properties included in the World Heritage List.
+This assistance can take the forms outlined in paragraph 22 of the Convention for World Heritage properties.

+- 82. In order to make best use of the limited resources of the World Heritage Fund and because of the increasing number of cultural sites to be assisted, the Committee, while recognizing the importance of archaeological objects coming from sites inscribed on the World Heritage List, has decided not to accept requests which may be submitted for equipment for archaeological site museums whose function is the preservation of movables. - 83.
+The following information should be provided in requests for technical co-operation: - (i) Details of property - date of inscription in the World Heritage List, - description of property and of dangers to property, - legal status of property; - (ii) Details of request - scientific and technical information on the work to be undertaken, - detailed description of equipment requested (notably make, type, voltage, etc.) and of required personnel (specialists and workmen), etc., - if appropriate, details on the "training" component of the project, - schedule indicating when the project activities will take place; - (iii) Cost of proposed activities - paid nationally, - requested under the Convention, - other multilateral or bilateral contributions received or expected, indicating how each contribution will be used; - (iv) National body responsible for the project and details of project administration. - (v) Concerning cultural properties and sites, the Committee, wishing to establish a link between the monitoring of their state of conservation and the granting of international assistance, invites States submitting requests for technical cooperation to accompany the request by an analysis of the property or site concerned.
+Analysis will be a major factor in the evaluation of the request. - 84.
 The Secretariat, if necessary, will request the State Party concerned to provide further information.
-The Secretariat can also ask for expert advice from the appropriate organization (ICOMOS, IUCN, ICCROM). - 82.
-Large-scale technical cooperation requests (that is those exceeding \$ 30,000) should be submitted to the Secretariat as early as possible each year.
+The Secretariat can also ask for expert advice from the appropriate organization (ICOMOS, IUCN, ICCROM). - 85.
+Large-scale technical cooperation requests (that is those exceeding \$30,000) should be submitted to the Secretariat as early as possible each year.
 Those received before 31 August will be dealt with by the Committee the same year.
 Those received after 31 August will be processed by the Secretariat in the order in which they are received and will be considered by the Committee the same year if it has been possible to complete their processing in time.
 All large-scale requests will be considered by the Bureau which will make recommendations on them to the Committee.